Space Time Ripples and Einstein's Legacy

 - 2016 Festival

 Although Einstein’s calculations told him that gravitational waves must exist in theory, he had no way of actually proving his own calculations were correct.
-Scientists have tried feverishly to find proof ever since, without success — that is, until LIGO.
+Scientists have doggedly tried to find proof ever since, without success — that is, until LIGO.
 Standing for the Laser Interferometer Gravitational-Wave Observatory, LIGO allowed scientists to collect the proof that had eluded them for nearly a century.

 How Does it work?